shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 Building/Beta Sign-up phase.
 We are in the process of building the beta product.
-Currently aiming for a public avalability by the end of year.
+Currently aiming for a beta launch by June..

 #### How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.